The International Institute for Improvement in Veterinary Ethics (IIIVE) Planned for Mid-2026 Launch

 The same systemic failure applies to the veterinary industry’s regulatory organisations.
 They are peer-reviewed, peer-governed, and peer-protected . . . while the output of "ethics committees" - if not their very existence - are more marketing-value branding exercises than non-negotiable, enforceable standards.

-Blatantly lacking are the very inputs that count the most (after those of the animals themselves): those of the pet owners, or "pet parents," as we see ourselves.
+Blatantly lacking are the very inputs that count the most (after those of the animals themselves): those of the pet owners, or "pet parents", as we see ourselves.

 The Catalyst for IIIVE

-Following the horrific deception by a veterinarian and associated personnel at Massey University’s Companion Animal "Hospital" that resulted in their regrettable coercion of me to allow - and even to submit to that morally-depraved and ethically-barren veterinarian's instruction to forcefully participate in - the unnecessary clinical killing of my own precious little dog (under the guise of a necessary "euthanasia," that was, in reality, the destruction of the evidence of an incomprehensible degree of multifaceted malpractice) . . . this pet owner is establishing, and will become the Executive Director of, the International Institute for Improvement in Veterinary Ethics (IIIVE).
+IIIVE's formation was catalysed by the horrific deception by a veterinarian and associated personnel at New Zealand's Massey University Companion Animal Hospital, that culminated in their regrettable coercion of me to allow - and even to submit to the veterinarian's instruction to forcefully participate in - the unnecessary clinical killing of my own precious little dog (under the guise of a necessary "euthanasia", that was, in reality, the destruction of the evidence of an incomprehensible degree of multifaceted malpractice).

 _______________

-"I have brought myself, by long meditation, to the conviction that a human being with a settled purpose must accomplish it, and that nothing can resist a will which will stake even existence upon its fulfillment." — Benjamin Disraeli
+"I have brought myself, by long meditation, to the conviction that a human being with a settled purpose must accomplish it, and that nothing can resist a will which will stake even existence upon its fulfillment."

 ____________